neuefische/web-exercises/sessions/js-fetch/color-clue/README.md

 # Color Clue

 This project is a color guessing game: The user is presented the name of a color.
-The user then tries to choose the acutual color value using the color selector input.
+The user then tries to choose the actual color value using the color selector input.

 Clicking the `Guess` button reveals a percentage how close the user was to the actual color value associated with the name.